cmsparks/agents/examples/mcp-client/README.md

 npm start
 ```

-You should have the frontend running on http://localhost:5175/.
+Tap "O + enter" to open the front end.
 It should list out all the tools, prompts, and resources available.